Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 Prerequisites

-pip install python-openstackclient python-magnumclient
+pip install python-openstackclient python-magnumclient python-octaviaclient

-Create the cluster with Magnum
+Create the Cluster with Magnum

 Check out the cluster templates available: